-You can entrust your LLC’s agent to take care of the EIN registration.
-You can register online via the IRS website or via the submission of form SS-4.
-You can also do it by yourself, but it would cost you a lot of time.
+You can entrust your LLC’s agent to register an EIN online via the IRS website or the submission of the form SS-4.
+You can also do it by yourself, but it would be time-consuming.

-Certain industries in the U.S require additional licenses and permits.
-There are 3 tiers of authority that manage different licenses and permits: federal, state, and local.
+Certain industries in the U.S. require additional licenses and permits.
+3 tiers of authority manage different licenses and permits: federal, state, and local.

 At the federal level, you can read this SBA guide to find out what activities need licenses from what agencies.
-At the state level, you can check out the Delaware index of business licenses.
+At the state level, you can check out the Delaware Index Business Licenses.
 At the local level, contact and check with the local authority.

 One more thing: if you establish your LLC in Delaware but want to conduct business in another state, you may need certification in that other state to do so.
 This certification is known as Foreign Qualification.
 You should do a little research to find out whether you need to obtain this certification in the state where you are about to do business.
 The process for application varies from state to state.